Researching CME Personnel and Units

 National Archives will provide what they refer to as their "Genealogy Package" in response to most requests for information on a family member.
 This package generally comprises copies about a dozen pages of the Service and Casualty Record as well as the Enlistment and Discharge documents.

-Depending on the backlog at the time, it may take several months to receive this information from LAC.
+Depending on the backlog when you ask, it may take many months for LAC to find the information.
 If you want more information than is normally included in the "Genealogy Package," be prepared to wait some considerable additional time as screening a set of Military Records for ‘third party information’ requires some time and there are often backlogs.
+Consider submitting a Freedom of Information request.

 If you wish to learn of the member's activity while in a certain unit, there are several general courses of action:

 • Unit Histories.
-A number of Unit Histories exist in various locations across the country.
+The Canadian Military Engineers Museum has an extensive guide for researching a unit.
+See that guide attached, below.
+For example, a number of Unit Histories exist in various locations across the country.
 To determine if one exists for a particular unit, you should submit an inquiry to the CME Museum using the LINK at the bottom of the page: http://www.cmemuseum.ca/index_e/rese_e/rese_e.htm

 • Citations for Honours and AwardsThe authorizations for Honours and Awards are recorded in a number of places.
 Most are the object of detailed documentation of the citation and the application process.
 Sources of this documentation include: